wireapp/wire-docs/src/understand/sft.rst

 Establishing a call
 -------------------

-1. *Client A* wants initiates a call.
-It contacts all the knows SFT servers via HTTPS.
+1. *Client A* wants to initiates a call.
+It contacts all the known SFT servers via HTTPS.
-   The SFT server that is quickest to respond is the one that it will be used.
+   The SFT server that is quickest to respond is the one that will be used by the client.
+   (Request 1: ``CONFCONN``)
 2. *Client A* gathers connection candidates (own public IP, public IP of the network the client is in with the help of STUN, through TURN servers) [1]_ for the SFT server to establish a media connection to *Client A*.
-These information are then being send again from *Client A* to chosen SFT server via HTTPS request.
+These information are then being send again from *Client A* to the chosen SFT server via HTTPS request.
+(Request 2: ``SETUP``)
 3. The SFT server tests which of the connection candidates actually work.
 Meaning, it goes through all the candidates until one leads to a successful media connection between itself and *client A*